terrimporter/18SClassifier/README.md

 Bacteria;Bacteroidota;Bacteroidia;Flavobacteriales;Flavobacteriaceae;Zeaxanthinibacter;	44301	genus		138
 ```

-All remaining Eukaryote sequences were retained.  **There were 2,841 eukaryote genera in the SILVA taxonomy file and 2,837 unique eukaryote genera in our reference set.**  Bacterial and archael outgroup sequences were subsampled by clustering at 90% sequence similarity with VSEARCH 2.14.1 (Rognes et al., 2016).
-The final reference set here is comprised of 42,301 sequences representing 7,504 taxa (at all ranks).
+All remaining Eukaryote sequences were retained.  **There were 2,841 eukaryote genera in the SILVA taxonomy file and 2,838 unique eukaryote genera in our reference set.**  Bacterial and archael outgroup sequences were subsampled by clustering at 90% sequence similarity with VSEARCH 2.14.1 (Rognes et al., 2016).
+The final reference set here is comprised of 42,301 sequences representing 7,944 taxa (at all ranks).

 **Taxonomic assignment results should be filtered according to their bootstrap support values to reduce false positive assignments.**  Cutoffs are based on leave-one-sequence-out testing of non-singleton genera.
 Here we recommend MINIMUM bootstrap cutoffs according to query length and assignment rank.
 Assuming your query sequences are represented in the reference set, using the cutoffs presented in the first table below should ensure 99% accuracy.
-If you wish to cast a wider net, you can use the second table below for 95% accuracy.
+If you wish to cast a wider net, you can use the second table below for 95% accuracy or the third table below for 90% accuracy.

 #### Bootstrap support cutoffs, 99% accuracy: